The Sims 4 expansion packs: City Living

-The Sims 4: City Living is the third expansion pack, released in North America on November 1, 2016 and Europe on November 3, 2016.
+The Sims 4: City Living is the third expansion pack, released in North America on November 1, 2016, and Europe on November 3, 2016.
 It includes three new careers: Politician, Social Media, and Critic.
-The pack also features a new world called San Myshuno where new venues (penthouses, art centre, central park, karaoke bar and apartments) are located.
+The pack also features a new world called San Myshuno where new venues (penthouses, art center, central park, karaoke bar and apartments) are located.

 It takes elements from The Sims 2: Apartment Life and The Sims 3: Late Night.

 Gameplay and development

 World

 City Living features a new city world named San Myshuno.
 It is heavily based on a variety of modern cities from around the world like Tokyo, San Francisco, and New York City, and also features elements of Indian, Chinese, Japanese and Moroccan culture throughout the city.
 San Myshuno has a total of 18 lots with 21 apartment units.

 Apartments and penthouses

 A total of twenty-one apartment units are available in San Myshuno.
 Multiple apartments can exist in the same building, along with multiple families and households.
 Apartment interiors can be heavily modified, but exteriors are not editable.

 Apartments offer new gameplay compared to normal residential lots, such as landlords, paying rent, various types of pests and close quarter neighbors.
 Sims in an apartment complex can knock on the door to yell about noise, they can enter another apartment within the complex, albeit through a loading screen, and then see the other apartment and chat with their neighbor.
 Sims can give trusted Sims the key to their apartment, allowing those Sims to walk into the household apartment anytime they like.

 Apartments in San Myshuno also have pre-selected lot traits in them, that can be modified by the player.
 However, some apartments have special locked traits that can't be removed.
 This is because some shells have objects (or pests) in them that require these specific traits.

 A total three penthouses are available in San Myshuno.
 They are placed on top of decorative buildings that do not have any limitations beyond their lot size, so they can be demolished and rebuilt, much like other buildings on a normal lot.
 Sims in penthouses can't have neighbors as only one household can live in them, making penthouses very private.
 However, other Sims are able to visit penthouses by using the elevator.

 Living on a penthouse lot is not very different from living on a normal lot, but in order to make the penthouse work, the player needs to add an elevator, a recycle bin, and a mailbox.
 A community lot penthouse also needs an elevator so that Sims can travel up and down the building.
 Other Sims will visit these lots the same way as they visit normal community lots in other worlds.